-The ACCC has power to grant immunity to corporations and their officers and employees from civil prosecution for cartel conduct.
-However, only the DPP has power to grant immunity to corporations and their officers and employees from criminal prosecution for cartel conduct.
+The ACCC has the power to grant immunity to corporations and their officers and employees from civil prosecution for cartel conduct.
+However, only the DPP has the power to grant immunity to corporations and their officers and employees from criminal prosecution for cartel conduct.
 In making decisions to grant immunity from criminal prosecution for cartel conduct, the DPP takes into account recommendations made by the ACCC and applies the same criteria as the ACCC when it assesses whether to grant immunity.

 The ACCC’s immunity policy provides that only one participant in a cartel will be eligible for immunity, and they need to be first through the door to the ACCC and to fully cooperate with the ACCC’s (or the DPP’s) investigation and prosecution of the cartel.

 Where a company applies for immunity, it is possible for the company to gain derivative immunity for its officers and employees.

 The ACCC’s immunity policy includes an amnesty-plus regime for cartelists who are not eligible for immunity in a cartel already being investigated by the ACCC but who provide the ACCC with evidence of a second cartel, of which the ACCC was not previously aware.
 If they satisfy the ACCC’s amnesty-plus policy, they gain immunity from prosecution for both cartels.